TomasVotruba/tomasvotruba.com/packages/blog/data/2018/2018-10-04-new-in-symplify-5-public-method-order-and-external-final-in-coding-standard.md

     Coding Standard 5 replaced fixers that renamed classes with more tolerant sniffs.
 What else is there?
     <br>
     New config options **that shorten your config file** and **2 new checkers to keep your code in order**.
-tweet: "New in Symplify 5: Public Method Order and External Final in CodingStandard     #php #git #split #easy"

 updated_since: "August 2020"
 updated_message: |